Loïc BERTRAND

 Advanced study of artists' materials (pigments, semiconducting phases, varnishes)

-Interdisciplinary methodologies and innovation in heritage sciences
+Interdisciplinary methodologies and innovation in heritage sciences and education